abd2re/ib-notes-save/TOK Exhibition.md

-1. On what grounds might we doubt a claim?//
-2. What are the implications of having, or not having, knowledge?//
+1. What are the implications of having, or not having, knowledge?///
 4. Is bias inevitable in the production of knowledge?//
 6. What constraints are there on the pursuit of knowledge?//
 7. Are some things unknowable?//